Policy No. 4:08:00:00

 Motor pool vehicles shall be available for either trip assignments or special assignments.
 Motor pool vehicles available for trip assignments will be centrally controlled and made available for specific trips and returned to the motor pool upon completion of trips and shall be used only for official business and not for personal use.
 Special assignment of motor pool vehicles may be made to a division or a person when necessary for use on a regular basis.
 Motor pool vehicles, including those used for trip assignments and special assignments, may not be used for commuting purposes unless the employee:

-- is departing upon or returning from an official trip away from his or her headquarters or the employee needs the vehicle to conduct college business after regular working hours or before his or her usual working hours on the next day (Note: approval by the executive administrator, Vice President for Finance and Administration and President is required in order for an employee to maintain a state vehicle at his or her home overnight); or
+- is departing upon or returning from an official trip away from his or her headquarters or the employee needs the vehicle to conduct college business after regular working hours or before his or her usual working hours on the next day (Note: approval by the executive administrator, Vice President for Finance and Advancement and President is required in order for an employee to maintain a state vehicle at his or her home overnight); or

 - has been recommended by the President and approved by the Chancellor to be authorized to use the vehicle for commuting purposes.